A topic from the subject of Analysis in Chemistry.

 Introduction

 The mole concept is a fundamental concept in chemistry that allows us to relate the mass of a substance to the number of atoms, molecules, or ions it contains.
-The mole is the SI unit of amount, and it is defined as the amount of substance that contains exactly 6.02214076 × 1023 elementary entities (atoms, molecules, ions or other particles).
-This number is known as Avogadro's number and all these particles together are also termed as 1 Avogadro constant.
+The mole is the SI unit of amount of substance and is defined as the amount of substance that contains exactly 6.02214076 × 1023 elementary entities (atoms, molecules, ions, or other particles).
+This number is known as Avogadro's number, and this number of particles is also termed 1 Avogadro constant.

 Basic Concepts